entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Richards, B. C., Nikolaeva, S. V., Kulagina, E. I., Alekseev, A. S., & Gatovsky, Y. A. (2017).
 A candidate for the Global Stratotype Section and Point at the base of the Serpukhovian in the South Urals, Russia. *Stratigraphy and Geological Correlation*, *25*(7), 697–758.

 Itano, W. M., & Duffin, C. J. (2023).
-An enigmatic chondrichthyan spine from the Viséan of Indiana, USA that resembles a median rostral cartilage of *Squaloraja* (Holocephali, Chimaeriformes). *Spanish Journal of Palaeontology*, *38*(1), 57–68. https://doi.org/10.7203/sjp.26305
+An enigmatic chondrichthyan spine from the Visean of Indiana, USA that resembles a median rostral cartilage of *Squaloraja* (Holocephali, Chimaeriformes). *Spanish Journal of Palaeontology*, *38*(1), 57–68. https://doi.org/10.7203/sjp.26305

 Maples, C. G., & Waters, J. A. (1987).
 Redefinition of the Meramecian/Chesterian boundary (Mississippian). *Geology*, *15*(7), 647–651.